DrCuis/Learning-Cuis/LayoutTour.md

 If you put your mouse pointer over the box on the Gap Between Morphs content will highlight.
 Type a value and it will overwrite what is already there.
 Put '10' in each box.

-The press Update.
+Then press Update.

-You should now have a 10 pixel space between the submorphs.
+You should now have a 10-pixel space between the submorphs.

 ![Cuis Window](LayoutTour/Layout14.png)